maksimkaJCHK/work-with-net/README.md

 If you need to open a file in a new tab, then use the openFile function ('file in binary').
 As a rule, the task can be such that we open pdf-files in a new tab, and all other files need to be downloaded.
 Accordingly, from the "Content-Type" we get the mime type of the file, transform it via 'getFileExtension' and, depending on its extension, call either 'getFileExtension' or 'getMimeType'.
 There is one thing, but not all files can be opened in a browser.
 The pdf document will open, but the ISO image is not, it will be downloaded from you.
 There is nothing you can do about it.

+There are times when you don't need to know its mime type to download a file.
+For example, you know in advance that jpeg images will come to you by AJAX request.
+Or another option, you need to generate a torrent file.
+To do this, there is a function downloadFileByExt('file in binary form, 'its extension', 'file name').
+Look, you need the file itself, the default extension is jpeg (if you need to generate jpeg, then you can not set the extension).
+The filename is also optional.
+If you don't specify a filename, the downloaded filename will contain the date in milliseconds since 1970.
+This function will be faster than downloadFile because the file extension will not be calculated under the hood.

 If you have included a library, and not individual modules, then:

 - workWithNet.downloadFile('binary file', 'mime type', 'file name') - download file;
 - workWithNet.openFile('binary file') - open the file in a new tab.
+- workWithNet.downloadFileByExt('binary file, 'its extension', 'file name') - download a file if you know its extension.

 ## Working with base64